janssen70/P/README.md

 This module is built using Python and the [Django](https://www.djangoproject.com/) web framework.
-It expects presence of other modules that in turn assume the presence of [django-allauth](https://docs.allauth.org/en/latest/). django-allauth strongly couples OAuth2 with website users and is less suitable to obtain consent from 3rd party individuals.
-This module therefore uses [Authlib](https://docs.authlib.org/en/latest/) but initialises Authlib using the OAuth-client details provided by the configured client in django-allauth.
+It expects presence of other modules that in turn assume the presence of [django-allauth](https://docs.allauth.org/en/latest/). django-allauth strongly couples OAuth2 with authentication and is less suitable to obtain consent from 3rd party individuals.
+This module therefore also uses [Authlib](https://docs.authlib.org/en/latest/) but initialises Authlib using the OAuth-client details provided by the configured client in django-allauth.

 This aspect is not crucial and can be ignored.
 A convenient side effect is that one need not setup a local enduser account on the demo instance.
 One can login